spettigrew/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x] What is the purpose of using _sessions_?

+    1. Sessions will store data for individual users with a unique session id.
+Sessions will normally log out a user automatically, where tokens will not do that.

-- [ ] What does bcrypt do to help us store passwords in a secure manner.
+- [x] What does bcrypt do to help us store passwords in a secure manner.

+    2. Bcrypt stores passwords in a secure manner by not storing them in plain text.

-- [ ] What does bcrypt do to slow down attackers?
+- [x] What does bcrypt do to slow down attackers?

+    3. [Hash] + [Time] = [Key Derivation Function] => Bcrypt.
+    An algorithm is used to hash the password, keeping it secure.
+For now…

-- [ ] What are the three parts of the JSON Web Token?
+- [x] What are the three parts of the JSON Web Token?

+    4. JWT’s 3 parts are: Header, payload and signature.

 ## Minimum Viable Product